jahnavikrishna21/Sales-Analysis-PowerBI/README.md

 # Sales Analysis Dashboard (Power BI)
 This project demonstrates an end-to-end data analysis workflow using SQL and Power BI to generate business insights from sales data.
 ## Project Overview
-This project analyzes sales data using SQL and Power BI to identify business insights such as top-performing regions, cities, and categories.
+This project analyzes sales data to identify key trends such as top-performing regions, cities, and product categories.
+The goal is to transform raw sales data into interactive visual insights that help businesses understand their performance and make better decisions.
 ## Tools Used
 - Power BI
 - MySQL